SEEDGuard/SEVAL/src/tasks/type_prediction/README.md

 3	number
 ```

-The test file contains the correct output for each line corresponding to the predictions file.
-A legal test file is expected to be a txt file with the same format as the predictions.
-An example 4 lines of a test file is:
+The references file contains the correct output for each line corresponding to the predictions file.
+A legal references file is expected to be a txt file with the same format as the predictions.
+An example 4 lines of a references file is:
 ```
 0	HttpClient
 1	Router